Theta-graph and diffeomorphisms of some 4-manifolds

-\end{Prop} \begin{proof} The existence of vertical framing was shown in \cite[Lemma~4.12]{Wa1}.
-Thus we need only to show that a fiberwise degree 1 map $E^\Gamma\to X$ exists.
-Each component of the family of $12k$-component framed links that gives the surgery along $V^{(1)}\cup\cdots\cup V^{(2k)}$ is fiberwise nullhomotopic in $X\times B_\Gamma$.
-By attaching handles along the family of $12k$-component framed links in the top face of $(X\times I)\times B_\Gamma$, we obtain a fiberwise cobordism $\widetilde{E}$ between $E^\Gamma$ and $-(X\times B_\Gamma)$.
-Since the families of attaching spheres of handles are fiberwise nullhomotopic, the projection $X\times B_\Gamma\to X$ extends over families of handles continuously and we obtain a continuous extension $\widetilde{E}\to X$.
-That its restriction to $E^\Gamma$ is fiberwise degree 1 map follows since the preimage of a point of $X-(V^{(1)}\cup\cdots\cup V^{(2k)})$ is one point in each fiber. \end{proof}
+\end{Prop} \begin{proof} The existence of vertical framing was shown in \cite[Corollary~3.22]{Wa2}.
+Thus we need only to show that a fiberwise homotopy equivalence $E^\Theta\to X$ exists.
+The rest is an analogue of \cite[Lemma~2.4]{GL}.
+Namely, each component of the family of the 2-component framed links of Proposition~\ref{prop:bw-hopf} that yields the $\Theta$-graph surgery (along $V_1\cup V_2$) is fiberwise null-homotopic in $B_\Theta\times N$ by Proposition~\ref{prop:bw-hopf} (b) and Remark~\ref{rem:bw-hopf}.
+By attaching handles along the family of $2$-component framed links in the top face $B_\Theta\times(X\times \{1\})$ of $B_\Theta\times(X\times I)$, we obtain a fiberwise cobordism $\widetilde{E}$ between $E^\Theta$ and $-(B_\Theta\times X)$.
+Since the families of attaching spheres of handles are fiberwise null-homotopic in $B_\Theta\times N$, the projection $B_\Theta\times (X\times I)\to X$ extends over the families of handles continuously and we obtain a continuous extension $\widetilde{f}\colon \widetilde{E}\to X$.
+We may assume moreover that $\widetilde{f}$ is smooth.
+That its restriction $f=\widetilde{f}|_{E^\Theta}$ is fiberwise homotopy equivalence follows since its restriction to the fiber over the basepoint of each component of $B_\Theta$ is homotopic to a map that collapses the part attached to a Hopf link in a ball into a point and thus is a homotopy equivalence. \end{proof}